Fathom (1967 film)

-Fathom Harvill (Welch) is a skydiver touring Europe with a U.S. parachute team, who becomes caught up in a deadly competition between competing forces.
 The film was based on Larry Forrester's second Fathom novel Fathom Heavensent, then in the draft stage but never published.
 His first was 1967's A Girl Called Fathom.

 This was one of three 1967 20th Century Fox films about female spies, the others being Doris Day's Caprice and Andrea Dromm's Come Spy with Me.
 Writer Lorenzo Semple said "It could have been very good.
 It's so confused.
-I watched it a couple of times, and I really didn’t know what was gonna happen!
+I watched it a couple of times, and I really didn't know what was gonna happen!
 I didn't know who done it or what they'd done!"

 Plot

-Fathom Harvill, a female skydiver, is in Spain with a U.S. parachute team.
+Fathom Harvill, a skydiver, is in Spain with a U.S. parachute team.
 She accepts a lift from a man called Timothy and is taken to see Douglas Campbell, who convinces her that he is a British agent working for NATO and wants Fathom to help him find a triggering mechanism for a nuclear weapon that has gone missing in the Mediterranean.
 He tells her that the device is hidden inside an ancient Chinese figurine known as the Fire Dragon.
-Following Campbell's plan, Fathom skydives into the villa of a man, Peter Merriwether, who has a Chinese assistant, Jo-May Soon, and is also searching for the figurine, but she finds a dead body and is caught by Merriwether who accuses her of the murder.
+Following Campbell's plan, Fathom skydives into the villa of Peter Merriwether, who has a Chinese assistant, Jo-May Soon, and is also searching for the figurine.
+She finds a dead body and is caught by Merriwether, who accuses her of the murder.

-Fathom eventually convinces Merriwether that she is innocent, and he tells her that the nuclear weapon story was a ruse and the Fire Dragon was stolen from a Far East museum by a Korean War deserter who is now being tracked by Merriwether, who is a private investigator, and he says Campbell is the deserter.
-Also in hot pursuit of the figurine is an Armenian man named Serapkin who is a rich private collector and wants it for himself.
+Fathom convinces Merriwether that she is innocent.
+He tells her that the nuclear weapon story was a ruse, the Fire Dragon was stolen from a Far East museum by a Korean War deserter, Merriwether is a private investigator, and Campbell is the deserter.
+Also in hot pursuit of the figurine is Serapkin, a rich Armenian private collector who wants it for himself.

 After fending off a knife attack and another from a harpoon, Fathom chances upon the figurine in her makeup case.
-Campbell now convinces her that he is the trustworthy one and Merriwether the deserter, and Fathom boards a plane with him and Timothy, but they promptly attempt to toss her from it with a defective parachute.
+Campbell now convinces her that he is the trustworthy one and Merriwether the deserter.
+Fathom boards a plane with him and Timothy, but they promptly attempt to toss her from it with a defective parachute.
 Merriwether catches up with them in another plane and the two pilots have a duel in the air, trying to force the other down into the sea.
-Merriwether manages to shoot Campbell dead and when Timothy produces a gun, Fathom fights him for it, leading to Timothy falling out of the plane.
-Now revealed as the good guy, Merriwether, with the leverage of Fathom's passport which he has, persuades her--after she passes over the villa and tosses the Fire Dragon down to Jo-May Soon to return it to China--to meet him later in a bar.
+Merriwether shoots Campbell dead.
+When Timothy produces a gun, Fathom fights him for it, leading to Timothy falling out of the plane.
+Now revealed as the good guy, Merriwether, with the leverage of Fathom's passport which he has, persuades her—after she passes over the villa and tosses the Fire Dragon down to Jo-May Soon to return it to China—to meet him later in a bar.